laenamira/upperline-code-partb-ux-lab/README.md

 How could the phone carrier have helped Naya better and kept her as a customer?

 ## An Ideation Game: 1000 Uses
-Before we make our journay map, we're going to play a game.
+Before we make our journey map, we're going to play a game.
 The goal of this game?
 Thinking outside the box, encouraging wild ideas, and practicing empathy!
+All key skills for a UX designer.

 First, split off into pairs.
 Next, I'm going to give you an object (for example: paperclip, teacup, spoon).